Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Related Work

-To the best of our knowledge, there is no known Byzantine linearizable implementation of a reliable broadcast in the literature.
-Given such an object there are known implementations of lattice agreement~\cite{di2020byzantine,DBLP:conf/opodis/ZhengG20} which resembles a snapshot object.
+Given a reliable broadcast object, there are known implementations of lattice agreement~\cite{di2020byzantine,DBLP:conf/opodis/ZhengG20}, which resembles a snapshot object.
 However, these constructions require $n=3f+1$ processes.
 In our work, we present both Byzantine linearizable reliable broadcast and Byzantine snapshot, (from which Byzantine lattice agreement can be constructed~\cite{attiya1992efficient}), with resilience $n=2f+1$.

-The asset transfer object we discuss in this paper was introduced by Guerraoui et al.~\cite{guerraoui2019consensus}.
+The asset transfer object we discuss in this paper was introduced by Guerraoui et al.~\cite{guerraoui2019consensus,collins2020online}.
 Their work provides a formalization of the cryptocurrency definition~\cite{nakamoto2019bitcoin}.
 The highlight of their work is the observation that the asset transfer problem can be solved without consensus.
 It is enough to maintain a partial order of transactions in the systems, and in particular, every process can record its own transactions.
 They present a wait-free linearizable implementation of asset transfer in crash-failure shared memory, taking advantage of an atomic snapshot object.
-Thus, we can use their solution, together with our Byzantine snapshot, to solve Byzantine linearizable asset transfer with $n=2f+1$.
+We show that we can use their solution, together with our Byzantine snapshot, to solve Byzantine linearizable asset transfer with $n=2f+1$.

 In addition, Guerraoui et al. present a Byzantine-tolerant solution in the message passing model.
 This algorithm utilizes reliable broadcast, where dependencies of transactions are explicitly broadcast along with the transactions.
 This solution does not translate to a Byzantine linearizable one, but rather to a sequentially consistent asset transfer object.
 In particular, reads can return old (superseded) values, and transfers may fail due to outdated balance reads.